chrissobolewski/chrissobolewski.github.io/rss.md

 If you're interested in specific types of content, I got you covered:

-Features feed - only the long-form, "feature" posts: <a href="https://quickcoffee.net/feeds/features.xml">https://quickcoffee.net/feeds/features.xml</a>
+Features feed - only the long-form, "feature" posts.
+Less frequent, more thoughtful: <a href="https://quickcoffee.net/feeds/features.xml">https://quickcoffee.net/feeds/features.xml</a>

 Link posts feed - short commentary on tech news and such: <a href="https://quickcoffee.net/feeds/links.xml">https://quickcoffee.net/feeds/links.xml</a>